Generative AI in Risk and Finance

 We can now send a query to the vector store which retrieves the top k most relevant chunks from the index.

-vector_store.search(
+context = vector_store.search(

 query="What is Adidas doing to mitigate climate change related risks?",